 The Githyanki and Githzerai come in all shapes and sizes, both are two sides of the same coin of their race.
 They both have the capability of infusing their weapons of choice with Psychic energy.
 So when they attack with those weapons they deal Psychic Damage on top of their normal weapon damage.

-Then there are some creatures which have clearly evolved for eons using their Psychic abilities.
+Then there are some creatures that have clearly evolved for eons using their Psychic abilities.
 These creatures can wield their mind as a very potent weapon.

 Mind Flayer’s are creatures that rely on their Psychic prowess to function.
 They exist as a hive mind, many Mind Flayers are linked up to an Elder Brain, which controls them like worker bees.
 These creatures have the ability to use an ability called Mind Blast, which fires Psychic Energy in a cone in front of the Mind Flayer, if the creatures caught in the cone fail, they take 4d8+4 Psychic Damage and are Stunned for 1 minute.
 They can also read minds and levitate at will using their innate Psychic abilities.